migrationsoap-to-restapi-designtutorial

 Strategy 2: The Proxy Approach

-If you consume SOAP services you don't control (third-party APIs, partner services, legacy systems maintained by other teams), you can't migrate the service itself.
+If you consume SOAP services you do not control (third-party APIs, partner services, government endpoints, or legacy systems owned by other teams), you cannot migrate the service itself.
 Instead, put a SOAP-to-REST proxy in front of it.

 The proxy translates between REST/JSON on the consumer side and SOAP/XML on the service side: